COLLAPSE (subtitled), 2025

 —Cristina Sandoval

-Subtitled is a series of process-based oil paintings that play with the temporal qualities of the material, the media dimension of text filtered through the subtitle format found across various audiovisual media, and the montage inherent in the construction of television or film sets.
-These paintings narrate —in a kind of open-ended finale for a film— different dates on which the end of the world has been predicted, whether through scientific/ pseudoscientific claims or by religious, paranormal, or natural causes.
+Subtitled is a series of process-based oil paintings that play with the temporal qualities of the material, the mediatic dimension of text filtered through the subtitle format found across various audiovisual media, and the montage inherent to the construction of television and film sets.
+These paintings narrate —as a kind of open-ended finale to a film— different dates on which the end of the world has been predicted, whether through scientific or pseudoscientific claims, or by religious, paranormal, or natural causes.
+A new painting will be made each time a new date for the end of the world is announced.

-Possible Farewells for Possible Endings frames a tangible fiction: who will have the power to broadcast the last words before collapse, and what weight would they carry?
-To partially answer this question, I insert into the video references from TV shows and Hollywood films in which the apocalypse is being broadcasted live, taking the last words spoken by people on screen.
-I like to imagine this monitor placed in a context where humanity no longer exists, yet the message on the screen continues to run until the material conditions sustaining it cease to exist.
+Possible Farewells for Possible Endings frames a tangible fiction: who will have the power to broadcast the last words before collapse?
+To partially address this question, I insert into the video references from TV shows and Hollywood films and TV shows in which the apocalypse is broadcast live, taking the final words spoken by people on screen.
+I like to imagine this monitor working in a context where humanity no longer exists, yet the message on the screen continues to run until the material conditions sustaining the infrastructure in charge of sustaining it finally cease to exist.